AFactor/piper/tests/README.md

 ##Installing required gems

-Go to the Horizon-Tests `gem install bundler` and then `bundle install`
+Go to the root of the tests folder and run `gem install bundler` and then `bundle install`

 These two commands will install all the gems that the tests need.